 Winchester is a somewhat ethnically-diverse town.
 The people who call Winchester home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Winchester residents report their race to be White, followed by Asian.
 Important ancestries of people in Winchester include Italian, English, German, and Polish.

 The most common language spoken in Winchester is English.
-Other important languages spoken here include Chinese and Italian.
+Other important languages spoken here include Chinese and French.